 Students take part in practical experience on productions, and they continue to learn about and perform work on a theatrical production.
 Shop and studio work is complemented by lectures and demonstrations on the technical components of a theater production, especially as it relates to lighting.
 Assignments are coordinated by the instructor each semester.
-Prerequisite: THE 1500 Introduction to Theatre Production/Technology.
+Pre-requisite: THE 1500 Introduction to Theatre Production/Technology.

-THE 2201 Technical Theatre Design/ Practicum: Costume
+THE 2201 Technical Theatre Design/ Practicum: Costume 3 credits.
+GE 8

 Students take part in practical experience on productions, and they continue to learn about and perform work on a theatrical production.
 Shop and studio work is complemented by lectures and demonstrations on the technical components of a theater production, especially as it relates to costume design.
 Assignments are coordinated by the instructor each semester.
-Prerequisite: THE 1500 Introduction to Theatre Production/Technology.
+Pre-requisite: THE 1500 Introduction to